tehilare111/dna-check/frontend/README.md

     - **validation-directives** directory:
       Contains all the regex directives for validation of the forms fields
     - **components**:
-      Contains components used in the fields.
+      Contains components used in the forms.
     - **events-forms.template**:
       Contains all the forms fields objects used in the forms.
    - **control-table** directory: